Drupal-Quick/.github/profile/README.md

-drupal-quick is a Composer-based scaffolding tool for Drupal.
-Point it at a config.dq.yml file and it provisions a site, generates a themed front-end, and applies recipes — from a blank DDEV install to a deployable static site in a single command.
+Drupal-Quick is a Composer-based scaffolding tool for Drupal.
+Point it at a config.dq.yml file and it provisions a site, generates a themed front-end, and applies recipes — from a blank DDEV install to a deployable static site in a few commands.
+When you're ready, it can deploy to Netlify, Github Pages, or Render in a single drush command.

 The repose available are: